Bannerack

 Almost-Reliable

-The Earth itself is only almost-reliable in many ways: volcanoes may erupts, asteroids may fall and hit something, economic disasters may devastate small or large areas, and what lurks behind the next corner is anyone's guess.
+The Earth itself is only almost-reliable in many ways: volcanoes may erupt, disasters may happen, economies may collapse, and what lurks behind the next corner is anyone's guess.

-1. Almost-reliably good: People, product, services.
+1. Almost-reliably good: People, products, services.
 (Employees.
-Gadgets.
-Internet services.)
+Some gadgets.
+Many utility companies.)

-2. Almost-reliably bad: People, product, services.
-(Criminals.
-Shuttle insulation.
-Government services.)
+2. Almost-reliably bad: People, products, services.
+(Repeat offenders.)

 almost-reliable